Dr Harry Hagopian is a lawyer who holds a Doctorate in Public International Law and an LL.M in Alternative Dispute (Conflict) Resolution.

-Harry works with the Vatican, Lambeth Palace, Majlis El-Hassan and the Royal Institute for Inter-Faith Studies in Jordan, Minority Rights Group International in England, as well as with think tanks, universities and institutes across Europe and North America.
+Harry is an Associate of the Ekklesia think-tank.
+He works with the Vatican, Lambeth Palace, Majlis El-Hassan and the Royal Institute for Inter-Faith Studies in Jordan, Minority Rights Group International in England, as well as with think tanks, universities and institutes across Europe and North America.
 Moreover, he contributes to the positions of the Alliance with Christians in Europe (ACEP, Paris) on Middle Eastern issues, as well as being Middle East Resource Person to the pan-European Newropeans political movement.
 He is a Fellow of many universities.

 An Armenian from Jerusalem, Harry worked until 2001 as Executive Director of the Middle East Council of Churches in Jerusalem where he also held the position of Executive Secretary of the Jerusalem Inter-Church Committee.
 During this dual tenure, he was a second-track negotiator on behalf of the Jerusalem Inter-Church Committee.
 He articulated the collective position of the Churches of Jerusalem over the Israeli-Palestinian conflict – particularly relating to Jerusalem during Oslo and subsequent chapters of political negotiations.